reflex-dev/reflex-web/docs/ai_builder/overview/best_practices.md

 ### Auto-Generate Prompts from App Specs

-To save time and get higher-quality prompts, you can feed your full app spec into **Chat Mode** and ask it to break the spec into structured, build-ready prompts.
+To save time and get higher-quality prompts, you can feed your full app spec into the AI Builder and ask it to break the spec into structured, build-ready prompts.

-Chat Mode can translate your vision into:
+The AI Builder can translate your vision into:

 - Layout instructions
 - UI component definitions